-- Update your contact information to insure that you receive information about Center for Jewish Studies news and upcoming events.
+- Update your contact information with the Wisconsin Alumni Association to insure that you receive information about Center for Jewish Studies news and upcoming events.

-- Sign up to receive emails notifications or email us and request to be added to our mailing list.
+- Sign up to receive email notifications or email us and request to be added to our mailing list.

 - Contact us if you plan to visit campus.
 We’d be happy to arrange a tour, classroom visit, or meeting with current students.

 - Like us on Facebook, Instagram, or Twitter for up-to-date announcements about students, faculty, alumni, and Center for Jewish Studies events.

 - Make a gift to help us maintain the highest quality of teaching, scholarship, and public programming.